In this chapter

 Phase 0: Concept

-Goal: Understand the problem, feasibility
+Goal: Understand the problem, assess feasibility.

 - Stakeholder interviews